+This PPS is not in conformance with the prior approvals, as discussed in the findings above.
 The property is the subject of prior approvals, including CR-60-1993, which rezoned the overall Preserve at Piscataway project from the R-A Zone to the R-L and L-A-C Zones in September of 1993.
-The property is also the subject of CDP-9306 and its amendments.
-The most recent application, CDP-9306-05, was approved by the Planning Board to eliminate the previously approved retail use and allow the construction of townhouses on the subject site.
-It is noted that the CDP associated with this application was reviewed by the District Council on March 28, 2022, but the Council's decision is pending, as of the date of this technical staff report, and this PPS may conform with the District Council's decision.
-Condition 28 of the CDP is applicable to the review of this PPS, as follows:
+The property is also the subject of CDP-9306 and its approved amendments, none of which have affected the approved uses within Bailey's Village.
+Notwithstanding the findings of nonconformance with the CDP, Condition 28 of CDP-9306 is applicable to the review of this PPS, as follows:

 28. The design of Bailey Village should be compatible with the height, scale, building mass, directional expression, roof shapes, building materials and architectural details found in the historic village of Piscataway.
 Particular attention should be given to the view of Bailey Village from Floral Park Road and Piscataway Road.
 The view from this area shall not be exclusively the view of large blocks of townhouse units, either fronts or backs.

 The applicant has indicated that the lots proposed with the PPS are large enough to accommodate additional treatments to allow for site improvements and architectural details that are consistent with the historic village of Piscataway.
 In addition, the lot layout will not provide views exclusively comprised of large blocks of townhouse units.
 The architectural and site treatments of the units in this area will be further evaluated at the time of SDP.

-Conformance with the Prince George's County Tree Canopy Coverage Ordinance

-Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of the site to be covered by tree canopy for any development projects that propose more than 5,000 square feet of gross floor area or disturbance and require a grading permit.
+Conformance with the Prince George's County Tree Canopy Coverage Ordinance Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of the site to be covered by tree canopy for any development projects that propose more than 5,000 square feet of gross floor area or disturbance and require a grading permit.
 The property is in the LCD Zone, and per Section 25-128 of the Prince George's County Code, the property must meet the minimum tree canopy coverage threshold for the prior zoning.
 Under the prior zoning, the property is in the L-A-C Zone, and so will require 10 percent of gross tract area to be in the tree canopy coverage (TCC).
-Compliance with the TCC requirements will be evaluated at the time of SDP review.
+If the PPS is approved, compliance with the TCC requirements will be evaluated at the time of SDP review.

-Conformance with the requirements of the Prince George's County Landscape Manual

-As this application is reviewed under its prior L-A-C zoning, pursuant to Section 27-124.03 of the prior Zoning Ordinance, the proposed development is subject to the 2010 Prince George's County Landscape Manual, including Section 4.1, Residential Requirements, Section 4.6, Buffering Development from Streets, and Section 4.9, Sustainable Landscaping Requirements.
+Conformance with the requirements of the Prince George's County Landscape Manual As this application is reviewed under its prior L-A-C zoning, pursuant to Section 27-124.03 of the prior Zoning Ordinance, the proposed development is subject to the 2010 Prince George's County Landscape Manual, including Section 4.1, Residential Requirements, Section 4.6, Buffering Development from Streets, and Section 4.9, Sustainable Landscaping Requirements.
 The layout shown includes lots that front on Floral Park Road, which is designated as a historic roadway and requires a 20-foot-wide buffer planted with a minimum of 80 plant units per 100 linear feet of frontage, excluding driveway openings.
-Conformance with the applicable landscape requirements will be determined at the time of SDP review.
+If the PPS is approved, conformance with the applicable landscape requirements will be determined at the time of SDP review.